enso-org/enso/doc/design/type-system/type-discipline.md

 6. Auto-injectivity for Generalised inductive types (GADTS)?
 Are our type constructors _matchable_ (injective and generative)?

-7. `:` vs `<:` in the presence of inductive types and open rows.
-Think about covariance and contravariance of polymorphic type variables.

-8. Re-write and re-section the initial portions of this document.

 Points that need to be accounted for in the 'wishlist' design: